jreades/popchange/CODE.md

   - `no-sync/`     # Don't manage content here with Git
     - `OS/`        # For Ordnance Survey data
     - `OSM/`       # For OSM data
+    - `Roads/`     # For Roads data
     - `NSPL/`      # National Statistics postcode data
     - `grid/`      # Grid output for regions
     - `processed/` # Outputs from gridding process at national and regional levels

 **_Note:_** Processing all of the raw data for these will consume roughly 50GB of diskspace.
 This consumption arises because of the intermediate outputs associated with the OSM data: they permit greater flexibility in weighting and auditability but at the cost of higher levels of diskspace usage.

+## SF & Other Libs on a Mac

+On my Mac I've intalled GDAL and GEOS using the libraries provided by [KyngChaos]{}.
+These put the necessary external resources under /Library/Frameworks/...

+To install a version of `sf` that enables `st_voronoi` functionality you must link to a version of GEOS > 3.5.
+Installing rgeos and sf via RStudio repeatedly linked to older versions of me (even when I tried to install using `type='source'`) so I eventually had to download the tarball from CRAN, `gunzip` it, and install from the Terminal:
+`R CMD INSTALL sf_0.4-3.tar --configure-args='--with-geos-config=/Library/Frameworks/GEOS.framework/unix/bin/geos-config
+--with-proj-include=/Library/Frameworks/PROJ.framework/Headers
+--with-proj-lib=/Library/Frameworks/PROJ.framework/unix/lib'`

 # Generating Grids